Buddleja forrestii and

 B. forrestii is a highly variable Himalayan species and is closely allied with B. macrostachya.
 There are quite a few individual cultivars (or collections) around the UK in various botanical gardens and plant collections.
 Sometimes their origins have been lost or forgotten, and in some instances even labelled as an entirely different species.

-The plant shown is from Roseland House Garden and Nursery in Cornwall, and I’ve tracked it back to Forde Abbey in Dorset.
+This plant is from Roseland House Garden and Nursery in Cornwall, and I’ve tracked it back to Forde Abbey in Dorset.
 Beyond that, the trail goes cold.
 It has many typical features of the species, such as large robust leaves and four-angled winged branchlets.
 The inflorescences, which appear in July and August, are long and pendulous.
 The flowers are just off-white, sometimes with a pinkish cast, emerging from mauve-flushed buds.

 B. forrestii